 This article is part of a series titled “Lessons Learned” where we spotlight our former SSE Managers.

-In this article, we interview 2019-2020 Stanford Student Store manager, Brian Smith, to gain insight on management, and to see what he’s been working on since his career at SSE.
+In this article, we interview 2019-2021 Student Store Design and Marketing Manager Mei-Lan, along with 2007-2009 Retail Division Manager Bennett, to gain insight on their management, and to see what they’ve been working on since their careers at SSE.

 How has your student management experience informed your current management style?